-Projects could be long term or short term and may include any number of resources and outworkings.
-One example of a short term project may be a lapbook about animal life cycles.
-An example of a long term project could be an in-depth look at (for example) aeroplanes, with the child learning about different kinds of craft and their uses, and making their own working model, as well as visiting various related museums, airports etc.
+Projects could be long-term or short-term and may include any number of resources and outworkings.
+One example of a short-term project may be a lapbook about animal life cycles.
+An example of a long-term project could be an in-depth look at (for example) airplanes, with the child learning about different kinds of craft and their uses, and making their working model, as well as visiting various related museums, airports, etc.

 Autonomous Education (‘Unschooling’)

-Unschooling families generally don’t use a curriculum, but may do if this suits the child as it is ultimately up to them.
-Parents will use the practise of strewing (find out more about this here) to introduce new ideas, topics or resources and may or may not use classes, clubs and tutors to enhance their child’s education.
+Unschooling families generally don’t use a curriculum but may do if this suits the child as it is ultimately up to them.
+Parents will use the practice of strewing (find out more about this here) to introduce new ideas, topics, or resources and may or may not use classes, clubs, and tutors to enhance their child’s education.

-The underpinning principle of unschooling is the freedom of choice for the child in what they learn; as they form an idea of what they might like to do for a living they can undertake training, study and/or exams through a blend of tutors, colleges, private exam centres, online courses and specific study groups.
+The underpinning principle of unschooling is the freedom of choice for the child in what they learn; as they form an idea of what they might like to do for a living they can undertake training, study, and/or exams through a blend of tutors, colleges, private exam centers, online courses, and specific study groups.

 Unschooling families place a high emphasis on respect for the freedom of choice and the decision-making process of the child, as well as their interests and passions.
 There is a high value also placed on the enjoyment of learning as well as giving children space to make and learn from their own mistakes.